DigiPoppe/blog/nrf905/index.md

 ```

 Because of changes to default pins connected to CE, TX_EN and CSN, i had to adapt
 this in the example code.
-The RadioHead library supports this in the init function.
+The RadioHead library supports this during instantiation of
+the `nrf905` object.

 ```c++
 // Singleton instance of the radio driver